digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 <!--

-Digital objects encapsulate various forms of digital content, such as documents, media, or software.
+data objects encapsulate various forms of digital content, such as documents, media, or software.

-All digital objects, whether it's a single file, or an entire application, will require specialized software, hardware, emulation, specialized knowledge, or one or all of these things, to faithfully render and understand, ensuring their long-term accessibility and preservation.
+All data objects, whether it's a single file, or an entire application, will require specialized software, hardware, emulation, specialized knowledge, or one or all of these things, to faithfully render and understand, ensuring their long-term accessibility and preservation.

 -->